Congo's M23 rebels on the trail of mineral resources – DW – 11/08/2024

 The situation in Walikale remains unclear, especially around the village of Pinga, the scene of clashes between M23 rebels and the Congolese army, which is supported by the local Wazalendo militias.

-M23 offensives follow a clear logic: they want to gain control of the region's minerals — mainly gold, cassiterite, coltan, cobalt and diamonds.
-After taking over parts of the Rutshuru and Masisi areas, the rebels are moving towards Walikale, which is known for its large coltan production.
+M23 offensives follow a clear logic: they want to gain control of the region's minerals — mainly gold, tin ore cassiterite, coltan, cobalt and diamonds.
+After taking over parts of the Rutshuru and Masisi areas, the rebels are moving toward Walikale, which is known for its large coltan production.

-Despite a cease-fire agreement mediated by Angola in August, the M23 resumed their offensive on October 20.
-For a while, they occupied Kalembe, a town in North Kivu's Walikale territory, but were then driven out in a counter-offensive by the militias from Wazalendo and the Nduma Defense of Congo - Renovated (NDC-R).
+Despite a cease-fire agreement mediated by Angola in August, the M23 rebels resumed their offensive on October 20.
+For a while, they occupied Kalembe, a town in North Kivu's Walikale territory, but were then driven out in a counteroffensive by the militias from Wazalendo and the Nduma Defense of Congo-Renovated.
 Guidon Shimiray Mwissa, the leader of the NDC-R, is a suspected war criminal who is fighting alongside the Congolese army.

 Kalembe is located on an important transport axis for mining deposits, among other things.

-"The Walikale area is very rich in minerals," said Augustin Muhesi, who teaches political science in North Kivu.
+"The Walikale area is very rich in minerals," said Augustin Muhesi, a university professor who teaches political science in North Kivu.
 "If the M23 wants to occupy this area at all costs, it is only to create an opportunity to mine minerals so that it can finance its military operations."

-UN estimates show that the M23 is already generating around $300,000 (€280,000) a month in revenue through taxes on coltan production in Masisi and Rutshuru.
+UN estimates show that M23 rebels are already generating around $300,000 (€280,000) a month in revenue through taxes on coltan production in Masisi and Rutshuru.

-In April 2024, the M23 surrounded Sake, a transport hub some 23 kilometers (14 miles) from the North Kivu capital of Goma.
+In April 2024, the M23 surrounded Sake, a transport hub some 23 kilometers (14 miles) from the North Kivu capital, Goma.
 The rebels also captured Rubaya, a town at the heart of coltan mining.
-The mineral is strategically important for the energy transition in particular.
+Used in electronics, the mineral is strategically important — especially when it comes to the energy transition.

-The Congolese government accuses the M23of exporting production from the Rubaya mines to Rwanda.
-One local civil society organization says the rebels have distributed material to encourage the resumption of mining.
+The Congolese government has accused the M23of exporting production from the Rubaya mines to Rwanda.
+One local civil society organization said the rebels have distributed material to encourage the resumption of mining.

 According to the Armed Conflict Location and Event Data Project (ACLED), an NGO that tracks conflicts worldwide, the M23 rebel movement has been involved in almost 1,700 violent incidents since resuming its activities in November 2021, costing the lives of 1,746 people.